We create incomparable spaces for the celebration of music

 We have only two hard-and-fast rules in our Music Room – no electronics and no photography equipment.
 Mostly this means no telephones allowed.
 We find nothing more distracting when listening to music than the annoying ping of e-mails and text messages, the ringing of the phone, and phone conversation.

-In late-February 2019, we intend to randomly select ten individuals to join us for food, drinks, and music at our Grand Reopening Celebration (date to be determined) to formally rededicate and rename our Music Room.
+In March 2019, we intend to randomly select ten individuals to join us for food, drinks, and music at our Grand Reopening Celebration (date to be determined) to formally rededicate and rename our Music Room.
 Each guest will be encouraged to invite one additional guest.
 We are hopeful that some of our collaborators will be able to join us for this one-of-a-kind musical and social experience.
-To be eligible to participate in our random selection process for this event, you must fully complete and submit the questionnaire at the bottom of this page no later than February 22, 2019.
+To be eligible to participate in our random selection process for this event, you must fully complete and submit the questionnaire at the bottom of this page no later than March 17, 2019.

 Following our Grand Reopening Celebration, clients and prospective clients alike will be treated to one-on-one, specially curated listening events where you will have the opportunity to reacquaint yourself with musical masterworks like Symphony No. 5, Rubber Soul, Out to Lunch, Station to Station, Black Saint and the Sinner Lady, Physical Graffiti, Tago Mago, Pet Sounds, Free Jazz, Blue Train, Born Under a Bad Sign, Wish You Were Here, Bitches Brew, Blood on the Tracks, One Size Fits All, Gymnopedie No. 1, Parsifal, Close to the Edge, Maxinquaye, Electric Ladyland, Mule Variations, Enter the Wu-Tang: 36 Chambers, Remain in Light, Endtroducing, American Recordings, Fun House, In the Jungle Groove, Exile on Main Street, Catch a Fire, In the Wee Small Hours, Electric Warrior, and S/T. Even though Raven Vanguard has an extensive record collection, our clients and prospective clients are encouraged to bring their favorite records with them to these listening sessions.